howardmann/Tutorials/functional_js.md

 Key observations in above functional example:
 - We broke aspects of the solution into smaller solutions.
 1) One function was to transform one element; and (2) Another function was to split a string into an array and iterate through passing a function
 - Our functions were composable.
-The mapString function accepted other function arguments, in this example adding a y to each letter to make brucey wayney
+The mapString function accepted other function arguments, in this example adding a y to each letter turning ```'bruce wayne'``` to ```'brucey wayney'```
-- Our functions promoted immutability, meaning we did not transform/ destroy any of the arguments but returned a new value
+- Our functions were immutable, meaning we did not transform/ destroy any of the arguments but returned a new value
 - We used chaining which works well with immutable functions that return new values.
-In the mapString example we chained a split map join methods
+In the mapString example we chained ```.split``` ```.map``` and ```.join``` methods
-- Finally the biggest thing to remember is that with JavaScript we can accept functions as arguments (e.g. capitalize and endY for our mapString function) and we should be encouraged to do so
+- Finally the biggest thing to remember is that with JavaScript we can accept functions as arguments (e.g. capitalize and endY for our mapString function) and we should be encouraged to do so (which is a perfect segway to our next section on higher-order functions)

 ## 2. Higher-order functions
-Functional programming also makes use of higher-order functions which can take a function as a first parameter and then return another function which await a parameter.
+Functional programming also makes use of higher-order functions which can take a function as a first parameter and then return another function which awaits a parameter.

 In the capitalize name example above we used a higher-order function mapString which accepted another function as an argument.
 In this example we will write a function which returns another function.
 Functions which return other functions can be thought of as template functions which allow us to create new custom functions.

 Code example should be clearer:

 We will write a findAndReplace function which takes two arguments (regex, strReplace) and returns a new function which awaits a text string which will match the previously passed in regex and replace with the strReplace.
+Confusing I know, just read the code:

 ```javascript
 // Create a higher-order function findAndReplace which is used as a template return new custom functions